The Firebase Session component

 Enable Email/Password Login

-You now have an authentication procedure.
+You now have an email and password authentication procedure.

 Configure Cloud Firestore

-Choose the mode Start in test mode.
+• Choose the Start in test mode option.

 start-in-test-mode.png